This guide will teach you how to install Kloxo MR on Centos 7.

 Note: Be sure to disable SELinux on your system.
-IF SELinux will not be disabled, the Kloxo installation will not be set up properly, and you will need to re-install the entire operating system in order to try again.
+IF SELinux is not disabled, the Kloxo installation will not be set up properly, and you will need to reinstall the entire operating system to try again.
 Here’s the command to get SELinux disabled:

 echo ‘SELINUX=disabled’ > /etc/selinux/config

 Download the Kloxo-MR repositories

 To install Kloxo-MR on your server, you must add it to your system repository.
 You can do this easily by entering the following command:

 Now that we have everything ready, we can go ahead and install Kloxo-MR by using the following command:

 yum install kloxomr-y

 It will ask whether you want to install it as a slave or a master.
 Choose option 1 (Master) and click enter.
 That’s it.
 Reboot the server after installation completes.

 Once the reboot is completed, we can navigate to our Kloxo admin panel through our web browser.
 To enter the Kloxo dashboard, there are two options:

 - If you want to access it over an SSL connection: